 That sum would be quite a lot to many New Yorkers, but Baldwin has the ability to repay his debt by virtue of his profession.
 Baldwin told reporters that he is planning to act and direct in an upcoming film.
 Earlier this month, he paid $100,000 to the court as part of his payment plan.

-Baldwin paid $100,000 toward his debt when he was convicted in March; he made another payment later in the year as well.
+With his tax debt, Baldwin paid $100,000 toward his debt when he was convicted in March; he made another payment later in the year as well.
 With the most recent payment, his original $400,000 is now a fraction of that: $100,000.
 He has until April to pay that remaining amount.
 If he doesn’t, he could face jail time.

 Not everyone is able to pay back the amount that they owe.
 New Yorkers facing large amounts of tax debt due to unfiled returns often work with experienced tax attorneys for assistance.